A chronological listing of Travis projects

 ORIGINAL/REDESIGN/RENOVATION PROJECTS (51)

 Dates given indicate the year(s) when Travis did his design work.
 The golf course construction was, in many instances, completed later.
 Where possible, we have included original designers of those courses listed as a “redesign” or “consultations”.
 In addition, where information is available, the listing will include architects who did remodeling/renovation/restoration work subsequent to Travis’s work.
 Our intent is to provide a comprehensive architectural history of each course.
 Given the nature of this task, it is a work-in-progress that will change as new information is found.
 We invite your comments that will assist in fine-tuning, and expanding, our course listings.

 Key: 18-hole courses unless otherwise noted; (r) – Redesign/remodel; rest0–Restoration work designed to return Travis features; FKA – Formerly Known As; NLE – No Longer Exists; LKA – Later Known As; NC – Never constructed; * – Need documentation to confirm)

 1899 — Ekwanok Country Club (assisted John Duncan Dunn) Manchester, VT.
-1948 – Donald Ross, Consultation for course improvements;1956 – Robert Trent Jones, Recommendations for remodeling of a few holes;1958-1980- Geoffrey Cornish, Remodeling/renovation of several holes;1998 – Bruce Hepner, of Renaissance Golf, Restoration/renovation of bunkers, tees, rebuild 11th green, etc.
+1948 – Donald Ross, Consultation for course improvements; 1956 – Robert Trent Jones, Recommendations for remodeling of a few holes; 1958-1980- Geoffrey Cornish, Remodeling/renovation of several holes; 1998 to present – Bruce Hepner, of Renaissance Golf, Restoration/renovation of bunkers, tees, rebuild 11th green, etc.

 1901 — (r) Flushing Country Club (FKA Flushing Golf Club), (with John Duncan Dunn) Flushing, LI, NY Originally designed by Tom Bendelow in 1897.
 (Added note: A March 4, 1897 NY Sun article reports that Travis and Bendelow designed the original course.
 No other documentation has been found to confirm this report.)
 (NLE)

 1903 — Mount Pocono Golf and Country Club (9 holes), Stroudsburg, PA, NLE as of 2014.